Superannuation changes 1 July 2017

 treated as 'before tax (concessional) contributions'.

-for more people to make use of their concessional contributions
+easier for more people to make use of their concessional

 Before tax super contributions (concessional)

-On 1 July 2017, the concessional contributions cap will reduce
+On 1 July 2017, the concessional contributions cap reduced to

 However, you will be able to 'carry-forward' any unused